Hendrix-CS/csci151/index.md

     to earn full credit.
 * Attempting the demonstration by the deadline earns one additional credit.
 * All demonstrations must be completed by Tuesday, December 17 at 5 pm.

+Each formative assessment will be assigned on a Friday.
+To receive credit for an on-time demonstration, the office hours visit will need to occur by the following Friday at 5 pm.

 ## <a name="labs">Labs</a>